What to Consider When Scheduling a Pet Sitter for Diabetic Pets?

 Your sitter arrives ready for a walk and playtime!
 Your pup will be happy to see her after a day apart, so there is usually some happy greeting time followed by a trip outside to go potty.
 Then they are off for their walk or playtime outside, depending on what your dog prefers.
 Your sitter sends you a picture with an update so you can rest easy knowing your pup has company.
 Before leaving, your sitter turns on some lights so your dog in not alone in the dark, and to make your home appear lived in.

 15-30 Minute Night Visit

 This visit should be timed to be 12 hours apart from your breakfast visit.
-The sitter will take dogs out for a last minute potty break and then feeding and medication.
-It allows your pup to close out the day comfortable and secure.
+The sitter will take dogs out for a last-minute potty break and then feeding and medication.
+It allows your pup to close out the day comfortably and securely.
 Your sitter will let your pup out and settle her in for the night with her normal routine.
 At the end it is lights out and time for sleep!

 Our Considerations for all Pets

 When it comes to pet sitting diabetic pets, there are a few factors we like to consider when setting a schedule:

 - All diabetic pets need visits spaced 12 hours apart for insulin, so we stick to that when scheduling.

 - How long is your dog used to being home during the day?
 Do you work a full dog or do you work from home?

 - How often does your dog go outside during a normal day?
 It is easy to underestimate so try counting for a few days to be sure.

 - Does your dog need a lot of exercise?
 If so, consider schedules for active dogs.